github/objective-c-style-guide/README.md

 ## Categories

  * Categories should be named for the sort of functionality they provide.
 Don't create umbrella categories.
- * Category methods should always be prefixed.
+ * Category methods should always be prefixed FOR EXTERNAL CLASSES.
  * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.